prontotools/pronto-racing/README.md

 This project requires Node.js and the Yarn package manager.

 ## Development
-First, instal the required dependencies using:
+First, install the required dependencies using:

 `yarn install`